Summary

 • the expected time frames for our actions

-• the progress of the complaint and reasons for any delay
+• the progress of the complaint and any possible reasons for delay, and

-We are committed to communicating the resolution to the person making the complaint within 20 working days of receipt of their complaint.
+We are committed to notifying the complainant of the outcome of the complaint within 20 working days of receiving of their complaint.

-Where appropriate we will advise the complainant if we are unable to meet our target time frames for responding to their complaint as soon as it has been identified.
+Where appropriate we will advise the complainant if we are unable to meet our target time frames for responding to their complaint as soon as possible.

 Objectivity and fairness